Quercus durata: Biotic interactions

 When located close to species of pine, Q. durata can be infected by certain species of heteroecious rust fungi (cronartium).

-Leather oak is a host for the parasitic Gall Wasp Cynips washingtonensis, who deposits its larvae onto the plant and construct small 1–3 mm spherical galls on Q. durata as well as valley oak (Q. lobata) and coastal sage scrub oak (Q. dumosa).
+Leather oak is a host for the parasitic gall wasp Cynips washingtonensis, which deposits its larvae onto the plant and construct small 1–3 mm spherical galls on Q. durata as well as valley oak (Q. lobata) and coastal sage scrub oak (Q. dumosa).
 These galls appear in early spring and can be quite numerously attached to twigs and leaves; the gall is typically engulfed in a mass of velvety hairs.

 Crystalline gall wasp larvae (Andricus crystallinus) can form irregularly shaped, pallidal galls that agglomerate into masses, with individual galls being between 8–9 mm in length.

 It is also a host plant for the sleepy duskywing (Erynnis brizo) butterfly, which sometimes feeds on nectar, and the Pacific tent caterpillar moth (Malacosoma constricta).

-Birds and small mammals can be attracted to the acorns.
+Birds and small mammals also consume leather oak acorns.